revanthuradi/employee-management-system/README.md

 - **JWT (jsonwebtoken)**: Used for authentication and authorization.
 - **cors**: Middleware to enable CORS.
 - **dotenv**: Environment variable management.
+- **Cloudinary**: Cloud-based service for image storage and management.

 ## Installation